scala/scala3/docs/docs/reference/other-new-features/opaques.md

 The public API of `Logarithm` consists of the `apply` and `safe` methods defined in the companion object.
 They convert from `Double`s to `Logarithm` values.
 Moreover, a collective extension `logarithmOps` provides the extension methods `toDouble` that converts the other way, and operations `+` and `*` on `Logarithm` values.
-As a reminder, the implementations of these functions type-check because within the object `Logarithms`, the type `Logarithm` is just a type alias of `Double`.
-Outside of its scope, `Logarithm` is treated as a new abstract type.
-So the following operations would be valid because they use functionality implemented in the `Logarithms` object.
+The following operations would be valid because they use functionality implemented in the `Logarithms` object.

 ```scala
 import Logarithms.Logarithm